Pugnacious/blog/_posts/chaotica/2021-05-03-Choatica-Transform-Chains.md

 ## What does this mean?

 So, now we ask ourselves, what does this tell us?
-It tells us that we can take an interator, and then change how it looks before we hand it off to the next iterator.
-This way we can precicely control how it looks before it interacts with other iterators.
+It tells us that we can take an iterator, and then change how it looks before we hand it off to the next iterator.
+This way we can precisely control how it looks before it interacts with other iterators.

 If you think about it, this is incredibly powerful and can be used for a LOT of different things.
 Lets go back to the example and take away the last three transforms to get us back to the point where we had a single line of triangles.